SafeExamBrowser/seb-server-setup/docs/installation.rst

         It is highly recommended to use the first approach here that is easier to install then the end to end approach.
     There are some prepared installations for the second approach within the seb-server-setup repository (tls) but they are experimental yet

-Overall Installation Process
+General Installation Process
 -----------------------------

 First we will have a look at the overall installation process that can be applied to all bundled installation strategies we have discussed in section :ref:`installation-repo-label`.

-The endpoint root of every sub-directory of an installation strategies has the same structure and contains docker files, docker compose configurations and various configuration files within the "config" sub-directory
+The endpoint root of every sub-directory of an installation strategies has the same structure and contains docker files, docker compose configurations and various configuration files within the "config" sub-directory.

 This is an example structure of an installation strategy sub-directory.
 The installation directory docker/testing/basic/ in this case provides a setup for testing with a mariadb service, a seb-server single instance service and a reverse proxy service that is bundled and